TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 - Creating objects.
 - Accessing object properties.
 - Using multiple object operators.
+- Understanding the differences between object and primitive data types.
 - Using the `map`, `filter` and `reduce` array methods.

 ### Objects